-Maybe your original credit card due date is the day before you get paid every month, when your account is low.
+Maybe your original credit card due date is the day before you get paid every month when your account is low.
 Or maybe it falls on the same date as three or four of your other bills and you’d prefer to stagger it.
-Whatever the reason, if you’re thinking you’d benefit from a different due date, know that you’re not always stuck with the payment deadlines you’re given from the credit card issuer.
-Many allow cardholders to move their due date so they can better manage their finances.
+Whatever the reason, if you think you’d benefit from a change to your credit card due date, know that you may not always be stuck with the payment deadlines you’re given from the credit card issuer.
+Many allow cardmembers to change their credit card due date so they can better manage their finances.

-1. Why should you move your due date?
+1. Why should you change your credit card due date?

-Since payment history makes up 35 percent of your FICO® Score1, you never want to miss a credit card bill.
-For peace of mind, you may want to consider planning to pay your credit card bill around the time your paycheck comes in.
+Since payment history typically makes up 35 percent of your FICO® Score1, you never want to miss a credit card bill.
+For peace of mind, you may want to plan to pay your credit card bill around the time your paycheck comes in.

 This also lets you stagger deadlines for other expenses if you’re paid twice a month.
-For example, if other bills—phone, internet, car insurance, etc.—are all due around the time you get your first monthly paycheck (say, the first of the month), you can move your credit card due date closer to your second one (maybe around the fifteenth or shortly thereafter).
+For example, if other bills—phone, internet, car insurance, etc.—are all due around the time you get your first monthly paycheck (say, the first of the month), you may be able to move your credit card due date closer to your second one (maybe around the fifteenth or shortly thereafter).

-The easiest way to change your due date is to simply call your issuer and ask.
+The easiest way to change your credit card due date is to simply call your issuer and ask.
 You can find your issuer’s customer service phone number on the back of your credit card.
-Another way might be logging into your online account and doing a request there.
+Another way might be logging into your online account and submitting a request.

-While not all issuers allow you to move this date, it’s still worth asking if you think moving the payment due date will help you to pay on time.
-It is, after all, in your issuer’s best interest to have you pay your bill when it’s due.
+While not all issuers allow you to move this date, it’s still worth asking if you think moving the payment due date will help you be able to pay on time.

-3. What if you can’t change your due date?
+3. What if you can’t change your credit card due date?

 If you can’t change your due date, all is not lost.
-While it may be easiest to pay on time by moving your due date, you can go about this the old-fashioned way: smart budgeting techniques and discipline.
+While it may be easier to pay on time by moving your due date, there are smart budgeting techniques that may also help.

-If that won’t work and you’re really concerned about not having enough money to pay a credit card bill that falls a week or more away from a paycheck, consider making a payment a week or two early, after you’ve received your statement, when you have the funds available.
-Or, set up a separate bank account where you automatically transfer your card’s minimum payment after your check lands in your account.
-That’s easy to do online and could be a simple solution if you’re on a tight budget.
+If you have a credit card bill that’s due a week or more away from a paycheck, consider making your payment a week or two before your statement due date when you have the funds available.
+Or, you might consider setting up a separate bank account where you automatically transfer your credit card’s minimum payment after your paycheck lands in your account.
+This can help prevent you from using those funds for anything else.
+You can typically do this online and could be one solution if you’re on a tight budget.